LSSTDESC/Twinkles/doc/Taskforce2015_Twinkles.md

 * The Twinkles data release will stimulate and drive the development of level 3 and 4 DESC analysis software for: 1) finding strong lenses and supernovae, 2) extracting high accuracy light curves for strong lenses and supernovae, 3) modeling light curves (by providing fluxes with realistic, correlated, statistical and systematic uncertainties).

-* The Twinkles simulation and end-to-end data simulation and reduction pipeline, assembled from component parts provided by the LSST project (CatSim, OpSim, PhoSim, DM Stack), can serve as a pathfinder for the pipeline that DESC will need to run at much larger scale to provide collaboration wide simulated data at DC2 and DC3.
+* The Twinkles simulation and end-to-end data simulation and reduction pipeline, assembled from component parts provided by the LSST project (CatSim, OpSim, GalSim, PhoSim, DM Stack), can serve as a pathfinder for the pipeline that DESC will need to run at much larger scale to provide collaboration wide simulated data at DC2 and DC3.

+* Twinkles can also provide a test bed for the DESC computing infrastructure: we plan to develop and employ tools for managing large numbers of processing jobs and tracking the resulting data.
+It will also help drive and test various other aspects of the collaboration's software engineering capability, including its use of repositories, issues tracking, coding standards, build environment, and automated builds.

 ### Computing Resource Requirements